superkojiman/writeups/posts/2015-08-19-a-rop-primer-solution.md

 categories: boot2root
 ---

 So a while back, [barrebas](https://twitter.com/barrebas) from our [VulnHub CTF Team](https://ctf-team.vulnhub.com) decided to give us a primer on Return Oriented Programming (ROP).
 It was a great session and he went on to give the workshop at BSides London, which I hear was well received.
 Anyway, to accompany the workshop, he created a VM challenge containing three binaries that you get to practice exploiting using ROP.
+You can grab the VM at [https://www.vulnhub.com/entry/rop-primer-02,114/](https://www.vulnhub.com/entry/rop-primer-02,114/).
 I meant to do this ages ago, but procrastination, plus CTFs, plus work kind of put it on the shelf.
 So finally, I got bits of free time to work on it and here's my writeup on the challenges.

 <!--more-->